-Community-Based Funding is-essentially-using your network to fundraise.
+Community-Based Funding is using your network to fundraise.
 The purpose of this document is to serve as a guide for students seeking financial assistance from community sources.
-There are a wide variety of organizations in the for-profit and non-profit sectors that can help you fund your study abroad experience.
-Corporations, religious groups, small businesses, and charitable individuals are just a few examples of the many groups that actively give financial support - the key is that YOU ask them for help!
+There are a wide variety of organizations in the for-profit and non-profit sectors that can help you fund your global education experience.
+Corporations, religious groups, small businesses, and charitable individuals are some examples of the many groups that actively provide financial support - the key is that YOU ask them for help!

 Before seeking assistance from these community-based sponsors, it is important to carefully consider how to approach them.
 Companies receive requests for sponsorships and financial assistance all the time, so actively utilizing the following tips can help set you apart from the pack and encourage these organizations to select you as a gift recipient.
-It's important to note that financial gifts you receive are NOT tax deductible.
+It is important to note that financial gifts you receive are NOT tax deductible.